awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-predefined-notification-sns.md

 After you create the association, when a configuration for the specified AWS AppConfig resource is deployed, AWS AppConfig invokes the extension and sends notifications according to the action points specified in the extension\.

 **Note**
-This extension is invoked by the following action points\.
+This extension is invoked by the following action points:
 `ON_DEPLOYMENT_START`
 `ON_DEPLOYMENT_COMPLETE`
 `ON_DEPLOYMENT_ROLLED_BACK`
 You can't customize the actions points for this extension\.
 To invoke different action points, you can create your own extension\.
-For more information, see [Creating custom AWS AppConfig extensions](working-with-appconfig-extensions-creating-custom.md)\.
+For more information, see [Walkthrough: Creating custom AWS AppConfig extensions](working-with-appconfig-extensions-creating-custom.md)\.

 Use the following procedures to create an AWS AppConfig extension association by using either the AWS Systems Manager console or the AWS CLI\.